rpglab/rpglab.github.io/news/_posts/2022-08-03-PhD-Openings-23S.md

 <div class="smallhead" style="font-size:20px;">
       <p>
-Competitive candidates are expected to have strong backgroud in at least one of the following three areas:
+Competitive candidates are expected to have strong backgroud in at least one of the following three areas.
+Candidates from different but very relevant domains are also encouraged to contact me.
       </p>
 </div>

 * Power systems, including microgrid
 * Operations research (optimization)
 * Machine learning, particularly graph learning (GNN)

 <div class="smallhead" style="font-size:20px;">
       <p>